wi3land/ionic-appauth/README.md

 - Vanilla: (To Be Completed)
 - Ionic V3: (To Be Completed)

 **NOTE**: You can use [OktaDev Schematics](https://github.com/oktadev/schematics#ionic) to install the code from the Angular examples above.
-Cordova and Capacitor are both supported.
-The installation isn't Okta-specific, it just prompts you for an `issuer` and `clientId`.
+Only Capacitor is supported.
+The installation isn't Okta-specific, it just prompts you for an `issuer` and `clientId` and works with Auth0 too!

 ## Contributing